 There is no recommended hitch height for fifth wheels; usually the FW pin box is adjustable for variance in trucks and truck suspension systems.
-Adjust the hitch assembly so the tow vehicle and the FW are essentially level.
+ADJUST the Hitch Assembly so that your tow vehicle and your FW are essentially level.

 - A high hitch will transfer weight behind the axles and cause the vehicle to fishtail. - A low hitch will transfer additional weight to the hitch.